sleexyz/hylogen/README.md

 }
 ```

-Hylide will recompile on file changes, sending fresh shaders to the WebGL context via websockets.
+Hylide will recompile on changes to the Haskell source, sending generated GLSL to the WebGL client via websockets.